BradleyMS/Intel_IoT_Greenhouse/README.md

 In order to control the LEDs I had to add the LPD8806 library and modify it to allow for a missing "F_CPU" value to work with this board.

 Version 2.2 and above includes controls for a 10w LED grow light on relay 2.
-THe light will automatically turn on, and then automatically turn off at 90F
+The light will automatically turn on, and then automatically turn off at 90F